 - Is joining a fraternity or sorority an important factor for me?

 - Is competing in sports important?
 Are athletic scholarships available?

 - Are my grades fit for a selective school?

 - How rigorous do I want my academic life to be?

-- Do I want a curricular design that fosters more independence or more collaborative work?
+- Do I want a school that fosters more collaboration or independent study?